kerkkoh/ElementaryAudius/README.md

 This app is NOT yet available on the elementary OS AppCenter.
 It might be one day if I get around to it.

+You can run this on Ubuntu as well, as long as you have the dependencies installed.

 # Install it from source

 You can of course download and install this app from source.